-Procurement and contract management has changed dramatically at the County Council in recent years.
-During this time the organisation has put in place the foundation stones for success, moving to a centralised category management based function.
+Our procurement and contract management has changed dramatically in recent years.
+During this time we have put in place the foundation stones for success, moving to a centralised category management based function.
 Alongside this, internal procurement regulations have been modernised and corporate governance has improved.

 Our approach to procurement

 We use a category management approach, where related expenditure is grouped together, using data, to create a better understanding of our buying needs and of what supply chains have to offer.
 The categories are then managed through a continuous and systematic process to improve quality, savings and efficiency.